Archaeology of Israel: Roman period

 In August, 2025, archaeologists revealed the discovery of a rare four-line Aramaic inscription, dated to approximately 1,900 years ago, in a cave near the Ein Gedi National Park overlooking the Dead Sea.
 The inscription, carved in square Hebrew script and beginning with the phrase "Abba of Naburya has perished," was found on the lower part of a stalactite that also bears a First Temple–period Hebrew inscription.
 Alongside the inscription were four remarkably well-preserved Roman swords, including three still housed in wooden scabbards, and a coin from the Bar Kokhba Revolt suggesting the cave may have served as a refuge or weapons cache during that Jewish uprising.

+In December 2025, archaeologists announced the discovery of a Second Temple–period ritual bath (mikveh) beneath the Western Wall Plaza.
+The Israel Antiquities Authority and The Western Wall Heritage Foundation uncovered the rock-cut mikveh sealed beneath destruction debris dated to the Roman destruction of the city in 70 CE, including burned ash and artefacts.
+The rectangular structure, carved into bedrock and plastered internally, measures approximately 3.05 m in length, 1.35 m in width and 1.85 m in height, with four stone steps leading down into the basin.
+Pottery vessels, stone tools and other items characteristic of late Second Temple period Jewish life were found within the destruction layer filling the installation.

+In February 2026, the Israel Antiquities Authority (IAA) announced the discovery of a large 2,000-year-old stone vessel workshop in a cave on the eastern slopes of Mount Scopus in Jerusalem.
+The underground workshop dates to the Second Temple period and contains hundreds of unfinished stone vessels, production waste, and fragments.
+In July, a 2,000-year-old ritual bath and stone vessels were discovered at a construction site for a new neighborhood in Kiryat Gat, providing the first evidence of an ancient Jewish settlement in the transitional zone between the northern Negev and the Judean lowlands, an area where no Jewish settlements had previously been documented.